Dispute Resolution

 When we want something to go our way, we usually throw everything we have at it.
 For many scenarios, this is an admirable approach – adjudication is not one of these scenarios.

 Adjudication exists to be a simple yet effective method of ADR (Alternative Dispute Resolution).
-Part of keeping the process simple is avoiding stuffing your case with an overwhelming amount of factors that make it harder for an adjudicator to reach a decision within the typical 28 day period.
+Part of keeping the process simple is avoiding stuffing your case with an overwhelming amount of information that make it harder for an adjudicator to reach a decision within the typical 28 day period.

 The “Kitchen Sink” Approach

 What kind of information or documentation will overwhelm rather than inform an adjudicator?
 The answer to this will depend entirely on the details of your specific case.
 Documentation that may not be relevant in one case of adjudication could be vital in another.
-This is why seeking legal advice early in the process is essential to ensure you are preparing as efficiently as possible.
+This is why seeking legal advice early in the process is essential to ensure you are preparing as effectively as possible.

 Incorrect preparation can lead to: